 The major players in retaining water in our barrier are ceramides, cholesterol, and fatty acids.
 Keeping these three balanced will work toward your goals of glowy supple skin.

-With the rise in popularity of oils, I see inflamed skin present in new clients frequently.
+Before leaving the treatment room I saw inflamed skin present in new clients frequently from overusing oils.
 Whether it’s using a straight oil as a moisturizer or a moisturizer heavy with oils blended in, these clients are showing signs of inflammation including heat in their skin, acne, irritation, or worst case premature aging.

 Oils should be considered supplemental hydration to balance your skin, not your sole source of moisture.
 I always, always suggest using a moisturizer in lieu of an oil.
 I personally like using oils layered over my moisturizer to act as a sealant, or giving myself a facial massage and removing with a warm washcloth.

-In addition to the trifecta look for phospholipids and sphingolipids on your labels!
-Together these will keep your lipid structure balanced, too.
+In addition to ceramides and cholesterol, look for phospholipids and sphingolipids on your labels!
+Moisturizers like Sarah Nicole Skincare Nourishing Cream utilize these ingredients to keep your lipids balanced, too.

-If you’re using a product similar to these, your barrier will remain intact and you can get away with using your favorite oil blend more often.
+If you’re using a similar product containing these ingredients, your barrier will remain intact and you can get away with using your favorite oil blend more often.
 My general rule is moderation, similar to exfoliation.